manolo/gwt-polymer-elements/demo/gwtPolymerDemo/bower_components/vaadin-grid/README.md

 - Compiling GWT module:

-Compiled module is in the repository, so you don't need to compile it unless you modify GWT .java files.
+The compiled module is in the repository, so you don't need to compile it unless you modify GWT .java files.

 ```shell